Love, Hope, Faith

 - In 1 Cor 13, what is Paul's meaning and implication?

-Apostolic shape: Israel's gifted and warranted confidence in YHWH, responsive service, and loyalty to YHWH's traditions, cf. Phil 3:3-4) (see Matthew Bates, Gospel Allegiance);
+- Paul lives out and passes out Israel's gifted and warranted confidence in YHWH, responsive service, and loyalty to the real heart of YHWH's traditions, cf. Phil 3:3-4) (see Matthew Bates, Gospel Allegiance);

 taken in steps rather than leaps, sighted rather than blind, shared rather than private, wise rather than heroic;